lpre/Fastcgi-Container/README.md

 * Support of security contexts
 * The framework provides Page Compiler - a command-line C++ server page compiler which generates C++ servlets from [JSP-like](http://en.wikipedia.org/wiki/JavaServer_Pages) source files

-Note that all filters (including authentication/authorization filter) are executed under the FastCGI role "RESPONDER" and do not require that the roles "FILTER" and/or "AUTHORIZER" are supported by FastCGI connector (e.g. corresponding modules for Apache HTTPD).
+All filters (including authentication/authorization filter) are executed under the FastCGI role "RESPONDER" and do not require that the roles "FILTER" and/or "AUTHORIZER" are supported by FastCGI connector (e.g. corresponding modules for Apache HTTPD).

+Session manager and security facility (support of authentication and authorization) are implemented as an optional pluggable modules: you may load them to your application and use it, or run the application without these features.

+Note that security facility depends on session management: if you decide to use authentication and authorization, you have to activate the session management as well.

 # License